-Note #5: What Exactly Is a Nonfiction Developmental Edit?
-A Behind-the-Scenes Look
+Note #5: Nonfiction Developmental Editing: A Behind-the-Scenes Look

 Unlike a house inspection report, a full developmental edit does more than just leave a writer with a list of problems.
 And this is what I love most about the work: at its core, developmental editing is collaborative, creative, and expansive.